junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Castiel is standing before the window, looking outside.
 The shade is half open.

 It's dark outside.
-Dean knows there isn't much view to see, for he has stand in the exact spot staring at the street before.
+Dean knows there isn't much view to see, for he has stood in the exact spot staring at the street before.

 But the angel is standing there, stiffly straight, without moving an inch.
 Like a perfectly still statue.